aarpon/hrm_docs/docs/user/step2_objective.rst

 |ObjectiveTypeScreenshot|

-.. note:: Notice that specific file formats allow you to leave this parameter
+.. note:: Several file formats allow you to leave this parameter
           empty.
 If you would like to do so please click on |ResetChoice22x22|
           to remove any previous choices.